 First, please speak to your child's teacher promptly.
-At anytime, a student can confidentially speak to a teacher, the Asst.
-Head of School, or the Head of School about a perceived incident of bullying.
+At any time, a student can confidently speak to a teacher, the Academic Dean, or the Head of School about a perceived incident of bullying.

 Second, a parent/student may fill out a Bullying Incident Form found in the VBFS Main Office.
 This will allow the school to fully investigate any accusations of bullying.